KupiaSec/kupia-audit-arsenal/readme.md

 ## License

 This repository is only for educational purposes.
-All the right
+All the rights belong to the origial content owners.